-Review of National Geographic Endurance deck 3 (Expedition)
+Review of National Geographic Endurance deck 3 (Expedition-Zodiacs)

-- Zodiacs (fleet of 8 large-capacity motorized boats / landing craft)
+Zodiacs (fleet of 8 large-capacity motorized speedboats / landing craft)

-- The ship has innovative Zodiac launching system (2 loading stations serving the ship's landing craft), hydrophone, underwater video camera, 1 remotely operated vehicle (ROV operated by dedicated undersea specialist), video microscope, remote control helicopter with camera.
+The ship has an innovative Zodiac launching system (2 loading stations serving the ship's landing craft), hydrophone, underwater video camera, 2 remotely operated vehicles (ROVs operated by a dedicated undersea specialist), video microscope, remote control helicopter with camera.

-- The custom-designed floating marina platform (aft location) is used to deploy seakayaks at any location.
-In warm waters is offered snorkeling, with snorkeling gear (masks, snorkels, fins, wetsuits) complimentary provided to all passengers for the duration of the voyage.
+The custom-designed floating marina platform (aft location) is used to deploy seakayaks at any location.
+In warm waters is offered snorkelling, with snorkelling gear (masks, snorkels, fins, wetsuits) complimentary provided to all passengers for the duration of the voyage.

 The innovative Zodiac system allows quick and safe transportation to shore destinations inaccessible for the cruise ship.
 These boats have length 6 m (19 ft), each powered by 4-stroke diesel engines, and with max capacity 12 people.